-MAG holds its meetings twice a year, at the margins of SOM1 and SOM3 Meetings.
-MAG continued discussion on the WTO Agreement on Trade Facilitation (TFA), environmental goods list, expansion of the Information Technology Agreement (ITA), remanufacturing and other initiatives related to market access.
-MAG also appreciates contribution from the APEC Business Advisory Council (ABAC) on their support and connecting the linkages between MAG and the business community.
+The MAG holds its meetings twice a year, at the margins of the First and Third Senior Officials Meetings (SOM1 and SOM3).
+The group coordinates continuous discussions on the WTO Agreement on Trade Facilitation (TFA), the APEC Environmental Goods List, expansion of the Information Technology Agreement (ITA), remanufacturing, non-tariff measures (NTMs), rules of origin (ROOs) and other initiatives related to market access.

 SUPPORT FOR THE MULTILATERAL TRADING SYSTEM (MTS)